 There are two versions to this resource.
 On one version students cut-out and glue the certificates on the indicated space.
 The small certificates are adorable, but if you want to save ink, just print the certificate on colored paper and select the grayscale print option.

 In the second option students design their own end of the year award for each student.
 This makes the activity a bit more challenging since students aren’t choosing from a set of given awards.
 You may want to brainstorm possible awards before having students determine the awards used.
 Plus, you may also want to discuss awards you don’t want to see.
 Students who are in a hurry to finish choose the easiest and fastest option, without putting any real thought into the task.

 In either version, students must use text evidence to justify the award give to each student.
 You can set the expectation for how much students must write for each of the awards.
 As an extension, you can assign awards and have students write the passages for the award.

-There is a digital version of this activity.
+There is a digital version of this end of year awards activity.
 Students drag and drop the certificate to the correct location and type their response.
 The link to the digital version is in the PDF, which you can find here.

 This is such a fun addition to any end of year lesson plans!
 I hope you enjoy!
 Be sure to check out this post for a huge collection of end of year activities!